 Offer a place on an advisory panel, committee, or similar [8,9 and potentially 3,4].
-Even with a non-disclosure agreement in place, this could be useful to an academic on many fronts; a role title enhances their CV/annual appraisal, even a small remuneration (e.g. ~£1,000 across a year) looks good as an income source from.
+Even with a non-disclosure agreement in place, this could be useful to an academic on many fronts; a role title enhances their CV/annual appraisal, even a small remuneration (e.g. ~£1,000 across a year) looks good as an income source from business.
 Furthermore, as such monies are undesignated they are ideal to buy a little of a research assistant's time (e.g. a PhD student) to do a pilot study; these greatly help when writing funding bids for substantive money, ultimately leading to publications.
-If the academic were also able to say the advice stemmed from a published paper, this would be evidence of impact outside academia, particularly with a supporting statement (e.g. 'advice on earthquake clustering was provided, drawing on X's recent publications, contributing to an evaluation of two catastrophe models').
+If the academic were also able to say the advice stemmed from a published paper, this would be evidence of impact outside academia, particularly with a supporting statement (e.g. 'advice on earthquake clustering was provided, drawing on X's recent publications, contributing to an evaluation of two catastrophe models of natural hazard risk').
 On both sides, it is another chance to meet, talk, and build a relationship.

-Request a few (e.g. 1-3) days consultancy - e.g. commenting upon a model's documentation [8,9 and potentially 3,4].
+Request a few (e.g. 1-3) days consultancy - e.g. commenting upon a catastrophe (i.e. natural hazard risk) model's documentation [8,9 and potentially 3,4].
 The money and impact benefits are as above.
 This is likely a loss leader for the academic, but is something useful that is safe, will happen, and is measurable and reportable.
 In some ways this is the mirror of the literature review that they can do for you when written into a project grant (see list below).

-Provide access to data - [9 and first step to 3,4] to allow a novel insight into a scientific problem; this ould be very useful for the academic and pique their curiosity, but will likely need significant funding to fully use.
+Provide access to data - [9 and first step to 3,4] to allow a novel insight into a scientific problem; this could be very useful for the academic and pique their curiosity, but will likely need significant funding to fully use.
 This said, a data-driven pilot study could be of immediate use to the risk practitioner and also give a strong core to an academic's bid for funding.

 Offer grant funding for 'innovation' or highly applied work, either directly (e.g. AXA's research fund) or via government funding that requires an industrial lead (e.g. Industrial Strategy Challenge Fund, Innovate UK) [4,8,9].
 This is good for an appraisal's funding metric, and can provide a means of moving towards evidence of impact outside academia, but it is unlikely to produce highly-novel, inventive, cutting-edge scientific research.
 So this is useful either in the relatively short-term (1-3 years) or in parallel with blue-skies funding, but is insufficient alone in the longer-term for the scientist.

-Fund blue-skies research [3,4]. ut, the sums are relatively large as with full economic costing in the UK a post-doctoral research assistant for the 2-3 years needed to make a post attractive to a good candidate costs ~£200,000.
+Fund blue-skies research [3,4].
+This is an ideal scenario for many academics, and is done by a number of organisation (e.g. Willis, AXA) but, the sums are relatively large as with full economic costing in the UK a post-doctoral research assistant for the 2-3 years needed to make a post attractive to a good candidate costs ~£200,000.
+External funding lowers costs, but also reduces control over the topic and scope of the work (i.e. funder’s requirements) and whether work will be funded or not.

-Collect evidence of impact [9]; impact is diverse, and evidence not onerous to obtain (see Sect. .2.2).
+Collect evidence of impact [9]; impact is diverse, and evidence not onerous to obtain (see Sect.
+6.2.2).
 Creating an Impact Case Study for the REF exercise can win internal (i.e. university) investment in the form of time or money, freeing the academic to pursue further research or develop this strand of impact.